Posted on Monday, October 12th, 2020 at 4:09 pm

 Many construction sites have high voltage areas.
 They also use electric hand tools.
 Electrocutions and electrical accidents can happen when because of damaged cords or improperly grounded outlets.

 Workers can have fingers, hands, arms, and legs caught in machinery.
 Amputations and loss of limbs can result in devastating disabilities for workers.
 The category also includes workers crushed by a collapsing structure or crushed between equipment or material.

 Filing a Third-Party Claim for Construction Accidents

 In many cases, workers’ compensation covers construction injuries.
 However, there are situations in which the person might have a third party claim.
-A third party claim might involve a product liability claim if a defective product causes an injury.
 A claim could involve premises liability laws, if the property owner were negligent and breached the duty of care.
 A third party claim could arise from the negligence of other parties on the construction site.

 Workers’ compensation prevents employees from suing their employers for an injury on the job.
 There are some exceptions to this rule if the employer acted intentionally or committed grossly negligent acts.

 Workers’ compensation does not cover all damages after a construction accident.
 However, a third-party claim can compensate victims for all lost income, medical expenses not covered by workers’ compensation, pain, and suffering.

 Contact a Sacramento Construction Accident Attorney for More Information

 If you sustained construction site injuries, it is in your best interest to talk with an attorney as soon as possible.
 You could receive additional compensation beyond what you receive by filing a worker’s comp claim.

 Call Tiemann Law Firm at (916) 999-9000 now to schedule a free consultation with one of our Sacramento construction accident lawyers.